Almas Tower: Building Usage

 The Dubai Multi Commodities Centre (DMCC), the developer of the tower, was the first to move in.
 The DMCC moved its corporate offices along with the Dubai Diamond Exchange, to the unfinished tower on 15 November 2008.
 Almas Tower now houses facilities that provide a wide range of services for the region’s diamond, coloured gemstones and pearl industries.
 Along with the Dubai Diamond Exchange, these include the Dubai Gems Club, the Dubai Pearl Exchange, the Kimberley Process Certification offices and access to secure transportation agencies such as Brinks and Transguard, in addition to networking and meeting rooms.
 Diamond cutting and exchange take place at the tower.
 Due to the type of transactions taking place at the tower, high security is installed.
 Almas Tower ranked 8th in the 2009 Emporis Skyscraper Awards.

 Incidents

-On 22 April 2018, a fire broke out in Almas Tower and all residents were evacuated, no reported injuries according to the reports of Dubai Civil Defence.
+On 22 April 2018, a fire broke out in Almas Tower and all residents were evacuated.
+No injuries were reported according to the Dubai Civil Defence.